HardlyDifficult/Tutorials/Chapter4.md

 <hr></details><br>
 <details><summary>What did that do?</summary>

-Leveraging the FloorDetector, we give the fly guy better odds at walking up a platform vs walking down one.
-Without this component the fly guy enemies may collect at the bottom of the level - this keeps them mostly moving forward/up while still using RNG to keep the player on their toes.
+Leveraging the FloorDetector, we give the HoverGuy better odds at walking up a platform vs walking down one.
+Without this component the HoverGuy enemies may collect at the bottom of the level - this keeps them mostly moving forward/up while still using RNG to keep the player on their toes.

 <hr></details>
 <details><summary>Why take the Dot product with Vector2.right?</summary>